 Whilst many of us may have set New Year resolutions on the 1st January, if you happen to need a second chance maybe you could use Chinese New Year!

-2017 is the Year of the Fire Rooster!
-According to the lunar calendar, the Chinese mark the start of the year celebrations on 27th January 2017 (news years eve).
-The standard public holiday for (Mainland) Chinese is the 7 days from Chinese New Year’s Eve to day 6 of the lunar calendar new year (January 27 – February 2, 2017).
-Traditionally, it is considered good luck to greet people on the first day of the Chinese New Year (28th January) with a friendly “Happy New Year”, or “Kung Hei Fat Choy (Gong Xi Fa Cai)”, which means “congratulations on getting rich”.
+201 is the Year of the Pig!
+According to the lunar calendar, the Chinese mark the start of the year celebrations on 04th February 2019 (news years eve).
+The standard public holiday for (Mainland) Chinese is the 7 days from Chinese New Year’s Eve to day 6 of the lunar calendar new year.
+Traditionally, it is considered good luck to greet people on the first day of the Chinese New Year (5th February) with a friendly “Happy New Year”, or “Kung Hei Fat Choy (Gong Xi Fa Cai)”, which means “congratulations on getting rich”.
 The Chinese New Year can also be celebrated as follows:

 The first house sweep of the new year: Chinese don’t clean the house the first two days of the New Year, as sweeping then is believed to sweep away the good luck accrued by the celebrations.